Morse boundaries of 3-manifold groups: Morseless stars and their Morse boundary

 If the results in \cite{fioravanti2022connected} can be upgraded, that is, if the assumption of relatively wide can be replaced by the assumption of having relatively empty Morse boundary for their results, then the same holds for our results.

+Note that the underlying graph $\Gamma$ of a Morseless star does not have to be a star (in the graph theoretic sense) since we allow loops (based at 0) and double edges.
+We call such graphs $\Gamma$ which we allow to be the underlying graph \emph{fake stars}.

 There are two subclasses of Morseless stars we are most interested in.
-Firstly, if a graph of groups has finitely generated but infinite vertex groups and trivial edge groups it is a Morseless star (up to renaming vertices in the underlying graph $\Gamma$).
-We call these graph of groups trivial Morseless stars.
+Firstly, if all edge groups of a Morseless star are trivial, we call it a \textbf{trivial Morseless star}.
+Note that any graph of groups whose underlying graph is a fake star, whose vertex groups are finitely generated and infinite and whose edge groups are trivial is a Morseless star and hence a trivial Morseless star.